 Police Departments in Alabama

-The Birmingham Police Department is led by Chief A.C.
+The Birmingham Police Department (BPD) is led by Chief A.C.
 Roper.
 To qualify, candidates must be at least 21 years of age and have a high school diploma or GED.
-The BPD has several divisions and task forces that officers can be a part of.
+The BPD has several divisions and task forces where officers can find career advancement opportunities.
 Project ICE (Isolate Criminal Events) works with the Alcohol, Tobacco and Firearms Bureau to invest federal firearm violations.
 The Pawn Shop Detail reviews pawned property to identify burglary suspects.
-The Major Fraud Unit investigates white collar crime in the city.
+The Major Fraud Unit investigates white-collar crime in the city.
 The Victims Liaison Unit works to improve the way victims of crimes are treated.
 For more information on the Birmingham Police Department, see our How to Become a Police Officer in Birmingham page.

-Montgomery, Alabama is home to the second largest police force in the state.
-Boasting 524 sworn police officers and 200 civilian employees, the Montgomery Police Department (MPD) serves 200,000 residents and 150,000 visitors.6 In 2014, the Central Alabama Violent Gang and Safe Streets Task Force were created to reduce crime related to drug sales and trafficking, assaults and robberies.
-The MPD is led by Chief Ernest N. Finley, Jr.
+Montgomery, Alabama is home to one of the five largest police forces in the state.
+With 503 sworn police officers and 11 civilian employees, the Montgomery Police Department (MPD) serves 200,000 residents and an estimated 150,000 annual visitors.6,7 The MPD is led by Chief Ernest N. Finley, Jr.

-Potential recruits must be a US citizen, have a high school diploma or GED and be at least 19 years of age.
+Potential recruits must be a US citizen, have a high school diploma or GED, and be at least 19 years of age.
 Additionally, candidates must live within an hour from the police headquarters upon completion of the training academy.
-Montgomery Police Department offers lateral transfers for out of state Police Officer Standards and Training Council (POSTC) certified officers and military and federal police.
+Montgomery Police Department offers lateral transfers for out-of-state Police Officer Standards and Training Council (POST)-certified officers and military and federal police.

-Under the leadership of Chief James Barber, the Mobile Police Department (MPD) is actively recruiting police officers for academy classes that will take place in 2015 and 2016.
-Candidates must possess a high school diploma or GED, but are paid on a sliding scale based on highest level of education completed.
-A candidate with a master’s degree can make over $4,000 more in base pay than a candidate with a high school diploma.
+Under the leadership of Chief Lawrence Battiste, the Mobile Police Department (MPD) is actively recruiting police officers.
+The MPD employs over 490 sworn officers and 240 non-sworn employees.6 Candidates must possess a high school diploma or GED, but can earn higher base salaries based on the level of education completed.

 Candidates must be 21 years old to be a sworn police officer, but individuals ages 17 to 22 years old can take advantage of MPD’s Civilian Cadet Training Program.
 This salaried program provides cadets with public safety training that will give them more experience if they decide to pursue becoming sworn and licensed later on.